YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUUPGRDNRDY
 --------------------

-MUUPGRDNRDY, Database xxx has not been certified as being ready to upgrade to yyy format
+MUUPGRDNRDY, Database xxxx has not been completely upgraded to yyyy format - still bbbb database blocks to upgrade

 MUPIP Error: The named database file is in an older format than is in use by this YottaDB version and has not been certified as ready for use by this YottaDB version.
+There are still bbbb blocks in the older format that need to be upgraded.

-Action: Run DBCERTIFY to certify the database as being ready for upgrade.
+Action: Run `MUPIP UPGRADE <../AdminOpsGuide/dbmgmt.html#mupip-upgrade>`_  to complete the upgrade.

 -----------------------
 MUUSERECOV